akshayshelke1/automated-cicd-pipeline/README.md

 # automated-cicd-pipeline
-Automated CI/CD Pipeline with Infrastructure as Code, Microservices Integration, Service Mesh Networking, and End-to-End Monitoring
+Automated CI/CD Pipeline with Infrastructure as Code, Microservices Integration, Service Mesh Networking, and End-to-End Monitoring on AWS.

 # AWS-DevOps-Project-Automated-CI-CD-Pipeline
 This project walks you through building a robust CI/CD pipeline to automatically deploy a microservices application on AWS using Kubernetes (EKS).
 It leverages Istio for service mesh and Jenkins for CI/CD automation.
 You'll learn how to provision infrastructure with Terraform and manage microservices in a secure, scalable, and highly observable setup.